smblott-github/chromi/README.md

 If it cannot connection to the server or if a connection fails, then Chromi attempts to reconnect once every five seconds.

+### TODO:

+  1. Allow the TCP port number to be configured via an options page.

+  2. Is there a reasonable approach to securing communications?

+  3. Support callbacks on Chrome events.